orchestral/docs/src/contributing.md

     | Fixed tickets | [comma separated list of tickets fixed by the PR]
     | License       | MIT
     | Doc PR        | [The reference to the documentation PR if any]

-### Pull Request for bugfixes

-Pull requests for bugs may be sent without creating any proposal issue.
-If you believe that you know of a solution for a bug that has been filed on Github, please leave a comment detailing your proposed fix.

-### Unit test

-A pull request or bugfixes **should** include relevant test cases to ensure that Orchestra Platform work as expected and avoid regression bug is produced in the future.

-## Feature Requests {#feature-requests}

-If you have an idea for a new feature you would like to see added to Orchestra Platform, you may create an issue on Github with `[Request]` in the title.
-The feature request will then be reviewed by a core contributor.

 ## Coding Guidelines {#coding-guidelines}